 This reel grease from Penn is the ideal solution for greasing gears, levers, and other moving parts inside your reels.
 It’s fairly viscous, which means it will stay put, and won’t need to be replaced very often.
 The grease is a bright blue color, which makes it easy to spot where grease has already been applied.

-Penn designed this grease with superior lubricity, water stability, load-carrying capacity and rust protection as compared to conventional greases.
+Penn designed this grease with superior lubricity, water stability, load-carrying capacity, and rust protection as compared to conventional greases.
 It will perform well over a wide variety of temperatures and environments, making it the perfect choice for both saltwater and subzero temperature fishing.

-The 1 pound tub will give you enough grease for many years, plus you can’t beat the price!
 If you’re looking for a dependable reel grease that will keep your reels running like new, you’d be hard pressed to beat this stuff.

 - Highly viscous reel grease will stay in place.